picIntroducing IVR for smoother call routing. Guide customers to the right support with clear, customizable menu options.

 + 61 8 XXXX XXXX

-This table provides the dialing formats for mobile and landline numbers within Australia and international calls.
+This table provides the Australian telephone format for Australian and international calls.
 Here, “X” denotes the subscriber’s unique numbers.

 Mobile Numbers in Australia